 Q. How long is the Tree Top Walk and how long does it take to walk it?

-Q. Can we take our stroller/wheel chair on the Tree Top Walk and Ancient Empire?
+Q. Can we take our stroller/wheel chair on the Tree Top Walk?

-A. The Tree Top Walk is fully accessible for wheel chairs and for most strollers/prams.
-There is limited access to the Ancient Empire as there are some steps.
-You can get down to Grandma Tingle before reaching any steps.
+A. The Tree Top Walk is fully accessible for wheelchairs and for most strollers/prams.
 We also have a wheelchair and stroller available to borrow.

 Q. Is the Tree Top Walk safe for children?

-A. Yes, the walk is enclosed.
+A. Yes, the walk is enclosed with a safety barrier on both sides of the walkway.
 Children love the adventure!